Far from being just a place to park your car, the garage can be a functional. Multi-use space to help you achieve more around the house.

 “Out of sight, out of mind” seems to be a common thought for how we use our garages.

 Tidying up and creating a useful garage could benefit your property though.

 As many potential buyers hit the property market last year thanks to the stamp duty holiday, more versatile space was high on the list for buyers.

 Having a multi-functional garage could therefore add value to your property price.

 As demand for home offices grew last year with so many full-time employees working from home, garages across the country were converted to workspace.

-However, as the UK works its way out of lockdown toward a more open future, it might be worth considering a different use for your garage.
+However, as the world works toward a more open future, it might be worth considering a different use for your garage.

 Creating a DIY workstation is a great way to maximise your garage’s potential and help you with ongoing home improvements.